Exploring Route 66 – Gallup, NM

 But after all that excitement, our attention once again was drawn back to nature when majestic red rocks once again dotted the landscape!

-Nice registration office with a gift shop where we were assigned to site #40.
-Park was well maintained and clean.
+We arrived at our next destination, USA RV Park in Gallup, around 2:30 p.m. for our two night stay.
+Nice registration office with a gift shop.
+We were assigned to site #40.
+The park was well maintained and clean.
 Our only complaint was that the sites are set up so each coach parks in the opposite direction, not a setup we particularly like.
-Luckily during our stay we didn’t have anyone next to us.
+Luckily, during our two night stay we didn’t have anyone next to us.

 The next day, we headed out to do some sightseeing using the app “Visit Gallup” on our phones.
 Lot to see!
 We drove out to Red Rock Park, a 640-acre park featuring red sandstone cliffs formed 205 million years ago.

+The park has a lot to offer including two hiking trails, a rodeo arena, convention center, museum, and two well-equipped campgrounds with water and electric hookups.
 Note these campgrounds are not really geared for big rigs.
 Plus the entire campground and surrounding area is nothing but red dirt so it must be awfully muddy when it rains.

-By this time, we were hungry, time for lunch.
+By now, we were hungry, so time for lunch.
 The historic El Rancho Hotel was the western home base and playground for Tinseltown glamour.
 Built by R.E.
 “Griff” Griffith, the brother of film director D.W.
 Griffith, the brothers encouraged early film production in the surrounding area.
 During the 1930s and 1940s, more than 100 westerns were filmed around Gallup.
-Some of Hollywood’s biggest movie makers and movie stars including Robert Mitchum, Elia Kazan, Spencer Tracy, Katherine Hepburn, Melvyn Douglas, William Holden, Billy Wilder, Kirk Douglas, Gregory Peck, Ward Bond, Lon Chaney, Jr., Jose Ferrer, Kim Hunter, Troy Donahue, Suzanna Pleshette and many more were frequent visitors for the hotel since it opened in 1942.
+Some of Hollywood’s biggest movie makers and movie stars including Robert Mitchum, Elia Kazan, Spencer Tracy, Katherine Hepburn, Melvyn Douglas, William Holden, Billy Wilder, Kirk Douglas, Gregory Peck, Ward Bond, Lon Chaney, Jr., Jose Ferrer, Kim Hunter, Troy Donahue, Suzanna Pleshette, and many more, were frequent visitors for the hotel since it opened in 1942.
 It has a fascinating backstory!
 Above the entrance, their signature tagline of “charm of yesterday … convenience of tomorrow” is proclaimed in glowing neon.

 What a gorgeous interior!
-A spectacular walk-in fireplace made of brick and random ashlar stone surrounded by twin stairways made of split logs leading up to the second floor guest rooms is the featured centerpiece of the lobby.
+A spectacular walk-in fireplace made of brick and random ashlar stone, surrounded by twin stairways made of split logs, leading up to the second floor guest rooms is the featured centerpiece of the lobby.

 The appeal of westerns waned in the 1960’s and the hotel fell into disrepair.
-After being purchased in 1986 by a well known Indian trader in the area, Armand Ortega, the hotel was restored to its former glory.
+After being purchased in 1986 by a well known trader in the area, Armand Ortega, the hotel was restored to its former glory.
 It reopened in 1988 and soon after was listed on the National Register of Historic Places.

 For lunch we made our way to the Silver Screen dining room.

-There’s also the 49er Lounge where legend has it that John Wayne once rode a horse into the bar and ordered a beer — for both him and his horse.
+There’s also the 49er Lounge, where legend has it, that John Wayne once rode a horse into the bar and ordered a beer — for both him and his horse.

 Leaving the hotel, we drove to People’s Park to see the sculptures, Muffler Man, and other attractions.
 Lots of murals everywhere throughout this very cute town.

-Here’s our photo album of our visit….
+Here’s the photo album of our visit to Gallup, NM.

 It was fun exploring this historic town that we had passed through so many times.
 Our next stop was another favorite of ours!
 Stay tuned….